 Flat fee MLS companies in Arizona

-A flat fee MLS service will post your listing on the local MLS, usually for a low, upfront fee.
+A flat fee MLS company will post your listing on the local MLS, usually for a low, upfront fee.
 In Arizona, this will typically cost you a couple hundred dollars.

 - You can pay less for a shorter listing if you're confident your home will sell within three months.